 Variable vs Fixed Costs Definition

-In accounting, a distinction is often made between variable vs fixed costs.
+In accounting, a distinction is often made between the variable vs fixed costs definition.
 Variable costs change with activity or production volume.
 In comparison, fixed costs remain constant regardless of activity or production volume.

 In accounting, all costs are either fixed costs or variable costs.
 Variable costs are inventoriable costs.
 That means accountants allocate fixed costs to units of production.
 Then they are recorded in inventory accounts, such as cost of goods sold.
 Fixed costs, on the other hand, are all costs that are not inventoriable costs.
 All costs that do not fluctuate directly with production volume are fixed costs.
 Fixed costs include indirect costs and manufacturing overhead costs.